 Gaining this accolade doesn’t automatically make for a perfect monitor – there’s no such thing.
 And if a model doesn’t gain this badge, it doesn’t make it a bad monitor – it may still be very well suited to certain users or excellent if you get a ‘good unit’.
 The price may also fall to levels which makes the product more appealing in terms of value than when we reviewed it.
 This is just an extra seal of approval and an easy way for users to see which models we particularly liked during the review and think are worthy of special consideration.

 We reserve the right to withdraw this badge from monitors which were initially given this merit.
 This may happen if user feedback suggests significantly poorer than average ‘quality control’ or a high prevalence of issues which did not affect our review sample.
-It may also be withdrawn from older models that have a worthy successor we’ve also reviewed.
 This accolade was introduced to our reviews from 2017 onwards and retrospectively added to select earlier reviews as far back as 2015.